hackerstolz/hackathon-frontend/README.md

 [ ] Enable support for `section` and `id` (for archived hackathons) URL parameter
 [ ] Initial html lang is set to "en"
 [ ] Replace challenge categories by challenges directly
 [ ] Fix image fallback sizes and placeholder
+[ ] fix scroll to initial section
+[ ] auto extend challenge if called via URL param